 If you need a full mouth reconstruction, there are many options for replacing or repairing your teeth.
 Our dentist will first give you a thorough examination to assess the condition of your teeth, gums, and jaws.
 While full mouth reconstruction is not a cosmetic procedure, you may have choices that involve how your teeth and your smile will look, for example, if you are going to be getting artificial teeth or dental implants, you can choose their color.

 You may be motivated to seek a full mouth reconstruction for cosmetic reasons.
-Replacing missing, damaged and unhealthy teeth will certainly give you a great smile, but it will also clear up an infection that is in your mouth, enable you to chew properly and eat well, and it will improve your oral health and general health overall.
+Replacing missing, damaged and unhealthy teeth will certainly give you a great smile, but it will also enable you to chew properly and will improve your oral health as well as general health.